mmondics/mq-cp4int-zos/README.md

     ![APPQ](https://github.com/mmondics/mq-cp4int-zos/blob/main/Images/2021-06-08-16-25-00.png)

-You will see your test message appear in the APPQ local queue, and you have successfull passed a message from an IBM MQ sender channel on z/OS to IBM MQ receiver channel on OpenShift via IBM Cloud Pak for Integration.
+You will see your test message appear in the APPQ local queue, and you have successful passed a message from an IBM MQ sender channel on z/OS to an IBM MQ receiver channel on OpenShift via IBM Cloud Pak for Integration.

 ### Generate Messages from Java Application on z/OS (application not provided - demo only)